anthonycaccese/es-theme-crt/README.md

 # CRT
 A simple theme for Emulation Station and RetroPie with support for the video view added by fieldofcows.
-Originally based on the awesome Carbon theme by Eric Hettervik; and then rebuilt from scratch to reorganize and lighten things further.
+Originally based on the awesome Carbon theme by Eric Hettervik; and then rebuilt from scratch so I could learn the theming system for ES

 ##Preview